If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do

 The current median traffic for a SaaS site is about 45,000 visitors per month.
 The top 10% see upwards of 100,000, and the lower end sees less than 10.

 So, how much traffic should you aim for?

 The honest answer is that you need to get “enough” traffic for your business.
 Depending on what you’re selling and how you’ve priced your product, more or less traffic can be good or bad.

 Unique visitors can be a vanity metric though.
 High traffic is no guarantee that you’ll get customer conversions.
 There are just too many factors to take into consideration.

-You need to have a balance between your traffic, good content, and a compelling CTA in order to turn those customers into leads.
+You need to have a balance between your traffic, good content, and a compelling CTA in order to turn those leads into customers.